owncloud-archive/documentation/developer_manual/app/fundamentals/controllers.rst

     AuthorApiController
     someMethod

-4. Finally, retrieve the service listed under ``AuthorApiController`` from the container, look up the parameters of the ``someMethod`` method in the request, cast them if there are PHPDoc type annotations, and execute the ``someMethod`` method on the controller with those parameters.
+4. Finally, retrieve the service listed under ``AuthorApiController`` from the container, look up the parameters of the ``someMethod`` method in the request, cast them if there are `PHPDoc type annotations`, and execute the ``someMethod`` method on the controller with those parameters.

 Getting Request Parameters
 ==========================

 Parameters can be passed in many ways, including:

-` Extracting them from the URL using curly braces like ``{key}`` inside the URL (see :doc:`routes`)
+* Extracting them from the URL using curly braces like ``{key}`` inside the URL (see :doc:`routes`)
 * Appending them to the URL as a GET request (e.g. ``?something=true``)
-* Setting the form’s encoding type as ``application/x-www-form-urlencoded`` in a form request
+* Setting the form's encoding type as ``application/x-www-form-urlencoded`` in a form request
 * Setting the encoding type as ``application/json`` in a ``POST``, ``PATCH``, or ``PUT`` request

-These parameters can easily be accessed by adding them to the controller method.
+These parameters can be accessed by adding them to the controller method.
 For example:

 .. code-block:: php